openalpr/openalpr_hotlist_import/readme.md

 **Windows**

-1. Download the installer on the Releases page
+1. Download the installer on the [release page](https://github.com/openalpr/openalpr_hotlist_import/releases)
 2. Click on Start and search for "Hotlist".
 Click on teh OpenALPR Hotlist Import icon.

 How it Works: